 #2 Monetize What You Already Have

 Every one of us might have underutilized assets that can be monetized.
-The following is an example of a person who wanted to start a business but did not have any capital and who made use of what he already has.
-This person realized he could rent out his house in a ski resort during the ski season.
-At the end of the season, he had earned several thousand dollars, which was enough to start his real venture
+The following is an example of a person who wanted to start a business but did not have any capital and who made use of what he already had.
+He could rent out his house in a ski resort during the ski season.
+At the end of the season, he had earned several thousands of dollars, enough to start his real venture

 #3 Consider Alternatives

 You can always find opportunities if venture capital financing or a bank loan does not turn out.

 An example could be Crowdfunding.
 However, Revenue Based Financing, a sort of a hybrid structure between debt and equity, is getting more and more famous.
 It is about a company selling a % of future revenues for some capital investment.
 Unlike equity financing, it is non-dilutive so founders can keep their equity.
 Unlike debt financing, payments change depending on the level of revenue a company has.